 Planning and continuity

 Long term planning is undertaken by the curriculum co-ordinator, taking account of the mixed age group classes and limited physical space at Gloucester House.
-The planning has historically been a bi-annual cycle, but this is currently under review, ensuring that most pupils gain experience of the major areas of the curriculum.

 - 2 hours per week is allocated to the PE curriculum.